 6. Mobile content

 According to IMPACT, 80% of internet users own a smartphone, and internet users spend nearly 70% of their media time on smartphones.
 Mobile content has been trending so long that it should be promoted from social media trend to “fixture.”
 Marketers have been aware and followed the evolution of mobile content for many years now.
-But the fact remains that there are some out there who have yet to create dedicated mobile marketing strategies.
+Some even even specialize in this, branding themselves as a responsive design agency But the fact remains that there are some out there who have yet to create dedicated mobile marketing strategies.
 Not doing so could lead to a declining client base and, of course, lost revenue for companies.

 Given that 79% of smartphone users have made online purchases on their devices in the last six months, companies will surely benefit relying more on mobile content.
 If that wasn’t motivation enough, 80% of mobile device users utilized their devices inside of a brick and mortar store to look up product reviews, compare prices and find other stores that carried the same products they sought.